TNO/ChaProEV/README.md

 into one we can use by
 removing empty data and processing data into forms useful for the model.
 4. **write_weather_database"** This function writes the weather database.
+5. **get_hourly_values:** This function takes a Dataframe for a given weather quantity.
+If this is a cumulative quantity, it adds hourly values to it.
+6. **get_all_hourly_values:** This functions adds hourly values to cumulative quantities in the weather database.

 ## **Context, goals, and future developments**